hugomilan/tlmbht/README.md

 ## Installation
 ### Option 1
-You can use one of the binaries compiled for your system.
+You can download the most recent compiled binaries for your system [available in releases](https://github.com/hugomilan/tlmbht/releases).
+You will find binaries for Linux and Windows and for 32 bits and 64 bits.
 However, compiling the code (Option 2) may yields better performance.
-If you have any questions, do not hesitate to contact me.

-Binaries for Linux.

-Binaries for Windows.

 ### Option 2
 In simple terms: